Crafty Cow to introduce pair of ghost kitchens

 In a press release, Crafty Cow announced it will be installing two “ghost kitchens” called Down South Sammies and Big Wings.

-According to the release, a ghost kitchen is a delivery-only goods concept that’s sold exclusively online and through delivery apps.
+According to the release, a ghost kitchen is a delivery- only good concept that’s sold exclusively online and through delivery apps.

 “Customers will be able to enjoy these exclusive menu options through carry-out and delivery, but they will not be available for dine-in,” the release states.